Aidan (not available until Fall 2019)

 Leah is a junior from Chicago studying Cognitive Science and East Asian Area Studies.
 She has always had a passion for learning languages and helping others.
 Leah has traveled to Taiwan, China, Hong Kong, and Japan in the past two years to improve her Chinese speaking skills as well as further her understanding of other cultures.
 In her free time, Leah loves to eat food, go to the beach, explore LA, dance, and play video games or watch movies with her friends.
 Whether you need help with an essay, speaking, mock interview, or understanding American culture, Leah is excited to meet and help you!
 Fight On!

-Lily is a sophomore studying Industrial & Systems Engineering (Info Systems) with a minor in Business Finance.
+Lily is a PDP student (undergraduate senior and first year master’s) studying B.S.
+Industrial & Systems Engineering (Info Systems) and M.S.
+Global Supply Chain Management.
 She is from Honolulu, Hawaii but has lived internationally for 10 years of her life.
-Lily is involved with various organizations on campus, including Value Investment Group and Theta Tau, a professional engineering fraternity.
-She is also a huge music (anything from baroque to classical) fan, and performs with the concerto concert orchestra on campus.
-She is fluent in both Mandarin and Cantonese Chinese, and knows a little bit of French, but is always down to learn more about other cultures!
-She is excited to explore all that LA has to offer, and looks forward to hearing from you!
+Lily is involved with various organizations on campus, including Theta Tau, a professional engineering fraternity.
+She also interns with Southern California Edison (SCE) while attending school as a full time student.
+She is a huge music (anything from baroque to classical) fan and loves exploring the LA music scene.
+She is fluent in both Mandarin and Cantonese Chinese, and knows a little bit of French, but is always down to learn more about other cultures.
+She looks forward to hearing from you!

 Natalie (not available until Fall 2019)